-- Stand more.
+Stand more.
 Sit less!
 Sitting causes stagnation of lymph fluid.

 - Rebounding: Bounce on a mini-trampoline clears clogged lymph nodes and lymph congestion, and increases lymph flow as much as 15x

 Nutrients to Support a Strong, Healthy Lymphatic System

-Nutrients, homeopathic remedies and herbal support can reduce stagnated lymph and allow better lymph flow, but herbs and supplements cannot stimulate the physical movement of fluid through the lymphatic vessels – this can only be achieved through exercise and breathing.
+Nutrients, homeopathic remedies and herbal support can reduce stagnated lymph and allow better lymph flow, but herbs and supplements cannot stimulate the physical movement of fluid through the lymphatic vessels – this can only be achieved through moving your body, exercise and breathing.

 Echinacea, astragalus, cleavers, pokeroot, goldenseal and red root are powerful lymph cleansers that may help to improve lymph flow, and reduce congestion and swelling.
 Always seek the guidance of a qualified practitioner when considering natural herbal therapies.